Are you ready for college or university?

 I know why you “have to take that stupid class” even when you think you’ll never need that content…

-Because THIS experience is about WAYYYYY more than just academics.
+Because this experience is about so much more than academics.

 In a word: no. Students quickly discover that colleges and universities are institutions of higher learning, and that THEY THEMSELVES need to be ready for the experience.
 Yes, staff and faculty care deeply about their students, but they do not have the capacity to coddle them as they make their transition to post-secondary school.
 The expectation is that they are there, ready to learn.
 The Game Plan however does provide the resources, insights and support students will benefit from when they need some guidance and answers, now.
 This plan was designed by me to help students successfully navigate their new learning (and living) environments.
 And I love to see you WIN.